AdaCore/RecordFlux/tests/README.md

 - Check for changes in SPARK code generation (if `generated` directory exists)
 - Check compilability of generated SPARK code
 - Check executability of generated SPARK code (if `sequence` key in config is defined)
-- Check provabilility of generated SPARK code (if `prove` key in config is defined)
+- Check provabilility of generated SPARK code (if `proof` key in config is defined)

 The checks are implemented in the `feature_test.py` in `tests/integration`, `tests/compilation` and `tests/verification`.